-There is a lower risk of injury with walking than running.
-One study found that walkers were less likely to get injured than runners.
-The risk of injury increases with intensity and duration if you are not properly conditioned.
+There is a lower risk of injury with walking than with running.
+The risk of injury increases with intensity and duration.

-Walking can easily be spread out over the course of a day and generally does not require special clothing other than good shoes.
-Running, on the other hand, requires proper footwear, a complete change of clothes, and a post-workout shower, so it makes more sense to do it over 1 block of time during the day.
+Most people can fit a walk in during the day.
+You also won't need any special clothing other than good shoes.
+Running requires proper footwear, a complete change of clothes, and a post-workout shower.
+It may make sense to schedule a run over one block of free time during the day.

 American College of Sports Medicine

 Energy expenditure in different modes of exercise.
 University of Massachusetts website.
 Available at: https://blogs.umass.edu/bodyshop/files/2009/07/energyexpendindifferentexmodes.pdf.
 Accessed October 12, 2021.

 Tips for a safe running program.
 American Academy of Orthopaedic Surgeons website.
 Available at: https://orthoinfo.aaos.org/en/staying-healthy/tips-for-a-safe-running-program.
 Accessed October 12, 2021.

 Last reviewed October 2021 by EBSCO Medical Review Board Last Updated: 10/12/2021